-Windows Update includes some drivers, however these are rarely the latest, so you’ll need to visit the component manufacturer’s website, or for laptops, the laptop manufacturer’s website to get the latest drivers.
+Windows Update includes some drivers, however these are rarely the latest, so you’ll need to visit the component manufacturer’s website for these.
+For laptops, check the laptop manufacturer’s website to get the latest drivers.
 It’s important to keep drivers up to date, especially for the graphics card and input devices such as Wacom tablets and other mice, as older drivers can cause crashes as well as performance issues.
+Occasionally you may need to roll back one of the drivers, when an updated driver triggers new bugs.

 Care of Hard Drives

-In the previous post, we said that it’s important to keep enough space available on your hard drives, especially for the boot drive and the drive containing your catalog.
+In the previous post on hardware, we said that it’s important to keep enough space available on your hard drives, especially for the boot drive and the drive containing your catalog.
 Both the operating system and Lightroom need room to work.

-The Mac operating system automatically defragments small files, so it’s not necessary unless you’re working with large numbers of huge files (e.g. 1GB videos).
+macOS automatically defragments small files, so it doesn’t require user intervention unless you’re working with large numbers of huge files (e.g. 1GB videos).

 Other system tasks and software

 Other programs running in the background also reduce the resources available to Lightroom.
-To make these resources available to Lightroom, quit other open applications, including those running in the system tray (Windows) / menubar (Mac), and prevent unnecessary programs running on startup.
+To make these resources available to Lightroom, quit other open applications, including those running in the system tray (Windows) / menubar (Mac).
+Also, prevent unnecessary programs running on startup.
 To stop apps opening on startup, try these instructions for Windows and Mac.

 Anti-virus/security software running real-time scans also use your computer’s resources, so it may be useful to pause the scan while you’re working in Lightroom, and exclude specific files such as the catalog and previews.